-- 52. (1) Class committee members appointed under article 51 are entitled to such remuneration as the company shall determine by ordinary resolution at a general meeting: - (a) for their services to the company as committee members, and - (b) for any other service which they undertake for the company. - (2) Subject to the articles, a committee member's remuneration may: - (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (3) Unless the company decides otherwise, the committee members' remuneration accrues from day to day. - (4) Unless the company decides otherwise, committee members are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.
+- 52. (1) Class committee members appointed under article 51 are entitled to such remuneration as determined by ordinary resolution at a meeting of the members in the respective class: - (a) for their services to the company as class committee members, and - (b) for any other service which they undertake for the company. - (2) Subject to the articles, a class committee member's remuneration may take any form. - (3) Unless the company decides otherwise, the class committee members' remuneration accrues from day to day. - (4) Unless the company decides otherwise, class committee members are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.